-1 (e) Dr. Christian G. Daughton, former thier of environmental themistry for the Office 2 States Environmental Protection Agency, notes in a paper entitled "Eco-directed sustainable 3 prescribing: feasibility for reducing water contamination by drugs" published in the journal 4 "Science of the Total Environment" on June 3, 2014, that generally, the best practice for lowering 5 the level of drugs in our environment is reduction of dosages, but that "[c]ertain drug classes 6 (especially cytotoxic chemotherapeutics) may not be amenable to this approach; the best control 7 measure for such highly toxic drugs may simply be the prevention of urine and feces from 8 entering sewers."
+1 (e) Dr. Christian G. Daughton, former chief of environmental chemistry for the United 2 States Environmental Protection Agency, notes in a paper entitled "Eco-directed Sustainable 3 Prescribing: Feasibility for Reducing Water Contamination by Drugs" published in the journal 4 "Science of the Total Environment" on June 3, 2014, that generally, the best practice for lowering 5 the level of drugs in our environment is reduction of dosages, but that "[c]ertain drug classes 6 (especially cytotoxic chemotherapeutics) may not be amenable to this approach; the best control 7 measure for such highly toxic drugs may simply be the prevention of urine and feces from 8 entering sewers."
 9 (f) The federal Occupational Safety and Health Administration ("OSHA") is the main 10 federal agency charged with the enforcement of safety and health legislation.
 OSHA, in concert 11 with the National Institute for Occupational Safety and Health ("NIOSH") and the Joint 12 Commission on Healthcare, an independent, not-for-profit organization that accredits and certifies 13 more than twenty thousand (20,000) health care organizations and programs in the United States, 14 stated in a 2011 letter to every hospital in the country that "[e]very day in healthcare settings 15 across America, workers are exposed to hundreds of powerful drugs used for cancer 16 chemotherapy, antiviral treatments, hormone regimens and other therapies.
 While these drugs are 17 used to relieve and heal patients, many of them present serious hazards to the health and safety of 18 your workers.
 Some of these drugs have been known to cause cancer, reproductive and 19 developmental problems, allergic reactions, and other adverse effects that can be irreversible even 20 after low-level exposures."
 21 (g) Further, because of the risk of ongoing exposure to these extremely hazardous 22 excreted drugs, the American Cancer Society has published a comprehensive list of safety 23 precautions regarding the in-home personal hygiene for individuals undergoing chemotherapy 24 and their families.
-25 (h) Therefore, for the protection of both the public health and the environment, the 26 general assembly shall require that standards and rules be set forth pursuant to this chapter to 27 address this serious health and safety issue.
+25 (h) Therefore, for the protection of both the public health and the environment, the 26 general assembly shall require that standards and rules be set forth pursuant to this section to 27 address this serious health and safety issue.
 28 23-19.16-3.
-Definitions (a) For the purposes of this chapter the following terms shall 29 mean: 30 (1) "Cytotoxic drugs" means any drug defined by the department as extremely hazardous 31 waste or any waste byproduct or substance containing such a drug.
-32 (2) "Department" means the department of environmental management as established in 33 chapter 17.1 of title 42.
+Definitions For the purposes of this chapter, the following terms shall 29 have the following meanings: 30 (1) "Cytotoxic drugs" means, for purposes of this chapter, any drug defined by the 31 department as extremely hazardous waste or any waste byproduct or substance containing such a 32 drug.
+33 (2) "Department" means the Rhode Island department of environmental management.
 34 (3) "Drug wholesaler" means a business that sells or distributes cytotoxic drugs for resale